hawk/lux/doc/lux.md

 next `[endloop]` line.
 The commands within the loop are repeated for each item.
 For each iteration the loop variable `Var` is set to the value of the current `Item`.
 The scope of the loop variable is the same as a macro variable (defined with `my`).

 The `Item` list may contain variables and these are expanded before the first iteration.
 Items in the expanded list are separated with spaces.
-For example `[loop colors blue red green]`.
+For example `[loop color blue red green]` or `[loop color blue $more]` where `more` is set to `"red green"`.

 When iterating over a set of consecutive integers, such as `[loop iter 4 5 6 7 8 9]`, this can be written as a range expression, like `[loop iter 4..9]`.
-In the logs the iteration counter is represented as a negative line number.
-For example "8:-2:10" would mean line 10 in the second loop iteration where the loop starts at line 8.
 By default the increment is 1.
 A custom increment can also be set with the construct `from..to..incr`, such as `[loop iter 4..9..2]`.
 This would be the same as `[loop iter 4 6 8]`. `[loop iter 9..4..2]` would be the same as `[loop iter 9 7 5]`.

+In the logs the iteration counter is represented as a negative line number.
+For example "8:-2:10" would mean line 10 in the second loop iteration where the loop starts at line 8.

 ###Variables###